Social work: United States

 During the 1840s, Dorothea Lynde Dix, a retired Boston teacher who is considered the founder of the Mental Health Movement, began a crusade that would change the way people with mental disorders were viewed and treated.
 Dix was not a social worker; the profession was not established until after she died in 1887.
-However, her life and work were embraced by early psychiatric social workers, and she is considered one of the pioneers of psychiatric social work along with Elizabeth Horton, who in 1907 was the first psychiatric social worker in the New York hospital system, and others.
+However, her life and work were embraced by early psychiatric social workers (mental health social worker/clinical social worker), and she is considered one of the pioneers of psychiatric social work along with Elizabeth Horton, who in 1907 was the first social worker to work in a psychiatric setting as an aftercare agent in the New York hospital systems to provide post-discharge supportive services.

-The early twentieth century was a time of progressive change in attitudes towards mental illness.
+The early twentieth century marked a period of progressive change in attitudes towards mental illness.
+The increased demand for psychiatric services following the First World War led to significant developments.
+In 1918, Smith College School for Social Work was established, and under the guidance of Mary C. Jarrett at Boston Psychopathic Hospital, students from Smith College were trained in psychiatric social work.
+She first gave social workers the "Psychiatric Social Worker" designation.
+A book titled "The Kingdom of Evils," released in 1922, authored by a hospital administrator and the head of the social service department at Boston Psychopathic Hospital, described the roles of psychiatric social workers in the hospital.
+These roles encompassed casework, managerial duties, social research, and public education.
+After World War II, a series of mental hygiene clinics were established.
 The Community Mental Health Centers Act was passed in 1963.
 This policy encouraged the deinstitutionalisation of people with mental illness.
 Later, the mental health consumer movement came by 1980s.
 A consumer was defined as a person who has received or is currently receiving services for a psychiatric condition.
 People with mental disorders and their families became advocates for better care.
 Building public understanding and awareness through consumer advocacy helped bring mental illness and its treatment into mainstream medicine and social services.
 The 2000s saw the managed care movement, which aimed at a health care delivery system to eliminate unnecessary and inappropriate care to reduce costs, and the recovery movement, which by principle acknowledges that many people with serious mental illness spontaneously recover and others recover and improve with proper treatment.